emqx/emqx-docs/en_US/advanced/start-stop-plugins.md

 ref:
 ---

-# Develop and Manage
+# Plugin Development and Management

-## Start and stop plugin
+## Start/Stop Plugin

  There are four ways to load plugins:

 1. Default loading
-2. Start and stop plugin on command line
+2. Start and stop the plugin on command line
-3. Start and stop plugin on Dashboard
+3. Start and stop the plugin on Dashboard
-4. Start and stop plugin by calling management API
+4. Start and stop the plugin by calling the management API

  **Default loading**